N1kTh0mas/blackjackpy/README.md

-black_old.py is the V0 concept and blackjack.py is the current branch file.py was me to learning more about the python file functions that will be removed later if not already
+black_old.py is the V0 concept and blackjack.py is the current branch file.py was me to learning more about the python file functions that will be removed later if not already shuffle.py is a refrence python file for testing shuffling seed function using in the shuffleShoe()